Garvit1908/chatapp/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available .

 ## 🤝 Contributing